HERNE BAY SEA FRONT ATTRACTIONS

 Eventually we decided to go ahead anyway using dolls bought readymade from the shops.
 The intention of this rebuild was to incorporate more puppets, to improve the reliability of the mechanical parts of the machine and also, if possible, to include some animation in the puppets.

-The cost to the club for building Tele-Go-Round was £150, but this takes no account of the many contributions from club members, primarily from John Fitt who built the new display housing to the rather complicated plans I provided, and George Jones who has been our presiding electrical genius in all these displays.
+The cost to the club for building Telly-Go-Round was £150, but this takes no account of the many contributions from club members, primarily from John Fitt who built the new display housing to the rather complicated plans I provided, and George Jones who has been our presiding electrical genius in all these displays.

-Tele-Go-Round, like our other offerings, has seen improvements and alterations to the original design, for example in 1987 we changed the train from the old Magic Roundabout train to the fashionable Thomas the Tank train.
+Telly-Go-Round, like our other offerings, has seen improvements and alterations to the original design, for example in 1987 we changed the train from the old Magic Roundabout train to the fashionable Thomas the Tank train.
 That has been very popular though my own favourite is still Dougal’s train from the Magic Roundabout TV programme.
-Throughout the life of Tele-Go-Round we have gradually improved the animation of the puppets and in 1988 we found space for two additional drums and puppets and animated these last two puppets in 1989.
+Throughout the life of Telly-Go-Round we have gradually improved the animation of the puppets and in 1988 we found space for two additional drums and puppets and animated these last two puppets in 1989.

 Over the years several of the purchased puppets have disintegrated and replacements have had to be produced.
 Wiggli Willi was an original from the BRS stable and Postman Pat is from another TV series.